Egbe34/data-analyst-portfolio/Tableau-Visualizations/README.md

-# 📊 Tableau & Power BI Project Portfolio
+# 📊 Tableau  Project Portfolio

 This section showcases 5 data analytics dashboards across business, finance, HR, and aviation domains.
 Projects were created using Tableau and Power BI to drive decisions through data.